micado-scale/micado-scale.github.io/docs/install/ansible-install.md

 **Optionally you may use the Ansible Vault mechanism as described in Step 2 to protect the confidentiality and integrity of this file as well.**

-### Step 4: Launch an empty cloud VM instance for MiCADO master
+### Step 4: Launch an empty cloud VM instance for MiCADO Control Plane

 This new VM will host the MiCADO core services.

 **a)** Default port number for MiCADO service is `443`.
 Optionally, you can modify the port number stored by the variable called `web_listening_port` defined in the ansible config file called `project/host_vars/micado.yml`.

-**b)** Configure a cloud firewall settings which opens the following ports on the MiCADO master virtual machine:
+**b)** Configure a cloud firewall settings which opens the following ports on the MiCADO Control Plane virtual machine:

 |Protocol| Port(s)     |  Service           |
 |--------|-------------|--------------------|